miloszmisiek/ci-pp4-one_team/README.md

 ## Information Architecture
 ### Database
 - The deployed version of the application uses PostgreSQL as a database.
-- SQLite was used for django automated unittests.
+- SQLite was used for Django automated unit tests.

 ### Entity-Relationship Diagram
  - The ERD was created using [draw.io](draw.io).